cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 #### Frangible rounds

-Frangible projectiles are designed to break apart on impact with hard surfaces, minimising the risk of ricochet and over-penetration.
+Frangible projectiles are designed to break apart on impact with hard surfaces, minimizing the risk of ricochet and over-penetration.
 These projectiles are typically made from compressed metal powders that disintegrate into powder upon impact with a solid target, transferring a high amount of energy over a very short distance.
 In the vacuum of